JonathanDou/PokerAI/README.md

 # PokerAI
-Project in progress, trained using Tensorflow keras and reinforcement learning
+Poker bot trained using Tensorflow keras and reinforcement learning.
+Experimented with fully connected and convolutional layers and simulated various poker games.